Golden Age of Television: Nigeria

 Nigeria has the earliest television industry on the African continent and one of the earliest in the world.
 The Western Nigeria Television Service (WNTV), Nigeria's and Africa's first television station, began operation in the then Western Region in October 1959.
 The other two regions of the country soon followed suit; with the establishment of the Eastern Nigeria Television Service (ENTV) in Enugu, in 1960, and the Radio Television Kaduna (RKTV) in Kaduna, in March 1962.
 Also in 1962, The Federal Government established a fourth station, the Nigerian Television Service, in the then capital, Lagos.
 The numbers grew rapidly and in the mid-1980s, every Nigerian state had its own broadcasting station.

 Laws were made by regulating bodies to limit foreign contents on television, with the National Commission recommending a minimum of 60 percent local programming content for all broadcasting stations.
 This led television producers to begin the broadcast of local popular theatre productions.
 Chinua Achebe's novel Things Fall Apart was adapted as a television series on National Television in 1987 and became very successful.
 At this time, Another very successful television adaptation was the adaptation of D.O.
-Fagunwa's 1949 novel Igbo Olodumare.
+Fagunwa's 1949 novel Igbó Olódùmarè.
 The television series, which is of the same title witnessed a tremendous success, especially in South western states, where it was reported that the show constantly left streets deserted during its broadcast on Sunday evenings.
 Other television successes witnessed in the 1980s include series such as Adio Family, The Village Headmaster, Cock's Crow at Dawn, The Masquerade, Mirror in the Sun, Checkmate, Sura The Tailor, Second Chance and Awada Kerikeri.
 Hausa comedy soap operas such as Karkuzu and Karambana were also quite popular in this period.